Community case of Covid-19 discovered in Whanganui - NZ Herald

 The case is the first in Whanganui since the original outbreak of Covid-19 at the beginning of 2020.

-Since the beginning of the pandemic, the Whanganui DHB area has had just nine cases of the virus - all in March and April last year.
+Since the beginning of the pandemic, the Whanganui DHB area, which also includes most of the Ruapehu and Rangitīkei districts, has had just nine cases of the virus - all in March and April last year.

-Currently, the Whanganui district is at the red level of the traffic light system.
+Currently, the Whanganui, Ruapehu and Rangitīkei districts are at the red level of the traffic light system.

 Just 80 per cent of the DHB's population are fully vaccinated, while 88 per cent have had at least one dose.

 The region has had a number of close shaves with the virus since the beginning of the Delta outbreak, including a confirmed case visiting a Bulls petrol station in August.

-In September, a truck driver with Covid-19 also visited a number of spots along State Highway 1 in the Rangitīkei, en route to Palmerston North.
+In September, a truck driver with Covid-19 also visited a number of spots along State Highway 1 in Rangitīkei, en route to Palmerston North.

 More to come.